The Unsolved Murder of Diana Kay Karnes | North Omaha, NE | 1969

 On July 23, 1969 two teenagers stumbled upon the body of a white, 35-year-old woman, in the middle of the intersection of 50th St and McKinley Road in North Omaha, Florence area.
 The woman's throat was slashed and was nude from the waist down, wearing a blouse and waist-length nylon jacket.
 6 beer bottles were near the body along with a pack of cigarettes under a nearby tree with trampled down grass.
 A pair of burmuda shorts, sunglasses, and a pair of bloody underwear were found 150 feet further down the road from the body.

 The woman was identified as Diana Kay Karnes, 35, who was last seen by her husband at 12:30AM on Wednesday July 23rd.
 She was discovered dead at 10pm Wednesday evening with a 6 inch slash across her throat.
 The crime scene was in a secluded area with woods and heavy underbrush.
 There was a trampled down and bloody area of grass nearby.
 The street was deemed a 'lovers' lane' by newspapers at the time and was an access road to a power line.
-Tests were conducted for sexual assault but the results were not released.
-The autopsy was never released to the public.
+Tests were conducted for sexual assault but the results were not released to the public.
+The autopsy was also never released to the public.
 Police estimated she was killed between midnight and 3AM Wednesday morning.

 (Omaha World Herald Photographs.
 "Sheriff Searches for Clues in Slaying of Dancer."
 July 24, 1969)